 While dining around, you’ll notice some common themes: simple food and fiery flavors.
-“As Caribbean people — as Grenadians — we have spicy foods,” says Colin Dowe, Associate Dean of Enrolment Planning at St. George’s University in Grenada.
+“As Caribbean people—as Grenadians—we have spicy foods,” says Colin Dowe, Associate Dean of Enrollment Planning at St. George’s University in Grenada.

 Now for the specifics.
 We determined the dishes you should add to your shortlist.
 Whether you visit the island regularly, are visiting for the first time, or are becoming a temporary resident while going to school, you will want to dig into these Grenadian foods